What is a Dike?

-When the erosion occurs, it allows us to peep through the erosions and to view the dikes.
-It may be impossible for magma in a dike to access the surface of the earth.
-Once the magma is poured out on the surface, the rock will be turned into extrusive one.
+The dikes are visible once erosion takes place.
+Once the magma comes out on the earth, the rock is turned extrusive, while a dike is intrusive.
 You can see the Spanish Peaks to examine the dikes in rocks.
 It is famous for having dikes.
 All of them are different on the basis of age, composition, and structure.
 So far, the geologists have been mapped more than 500 dikes.

 Types of Dikes